 Store this hummus in an air-tight container in the fridge, and it will keep well for up to 5 days.

 - 1 large red pepper, halved and seeded

 - 1 15 oz. can garbanzo beans, rinsed and strained

 - 1/2 teaspoon ground cumin

-- Roast for 15 minutes, before flipping sides.
+- Place in the oven and roast for 15 minutes, before flipping sides.
 Roast for another 15 minutes.
 At this point, there should be black spots all over the red pepper.
-If there isn’t, roast longer.

 - Remove red peppers and garlic from the oven and set aside to cool.

 - Next, place garbanzo beans, tahini, lemon juice, and cumin into a rood processor and blend until smooth.